flyingmachine/brave-clojure-web/content/7-functional-programming.md

     (str judgee " is great!")
     (str judgee " is terrible :(")))

-;; If your functions reads from a file, it's not idempotent because ;; the file's contents can change
+;; If your functions reads from a file, it's not referentially ;; transparent because the file's contents can change (defn file-analyzer
-(defn file-analyzer
   [filename]
   (let [contents (slurp filename)]
     (analyze-file contents))
-;; Note, however, that "analyze-file" could very well be idempotent - ;; it could very well return the same result every time it's passed ;; the same string.
+;; Note, however, that "analyze-file" could very well be referentially ;; transparent - it could very well return the same result every time ;; it's passed the same string.
 ```

-When using an idempotent function, you never have to consider what
+When using a referentially transparent function, you never have to
-possible external conditions could affect the return value of the
+consider what possible external conditions could affect the return
-function.
+value of the function.

 This is especially important if your function is used multiple places
 or if it's nested deeply in a chain of function calls.
 In both cases,
 you can rest easy knowing that changes to external conditions won't
 cause your code to break.

-Another way to think about this is that reality is largely idempotent.
+Another way to think about this is that reality is largely
+referentially transparent.
 This is what lets you form habits.
-If reality weren't idempotent, you
+If
-wouldn't be able to mindlessly plug your iPod into your bathroom
+reality weren't idempotent, you wouldn't be able to mindlessly plug
-speakers and play "The Final Countdown" by Europe every morning when
+your iPod into your bathroom speakers and play "The Final Countdown"
-you take a shower.
-Because each of these actions will have the same
+by Europe every morning when you take a shower.
+Because each of these
-result pretty much every time you perform them, which lets you put
+actions will have the same result pretty much every time you perform
-them on autopilot.
+them, which lets you put them on autopilot.

 ### Pure Functions Have No Side Effects